rstrube/react-webpack-tutorial/README.md

 }
 ```

-This is a much more conservative and supports IE 11 which is cerrently at 0.48% marketshare.
+This is a much more conservative and supports IE 11 which is currently at 0.48% marketshare.
 Putting this query into https://browsersl.ist we see the following coverage:

 ![Browserlist Coverage Greater 0.2 Percent and Last IE Version](https://github.com/rstrube/react-webpack-tutorial/blob/main/doc/img/20221006222211.png)